|

 a dark, haunting, poetic, and action packed noir of a film, and a magnificent

-first shots of Gotham City, which was envisioned by designer Anton Furst (who
+first shots of Gotham City - envisioned by designer Anton Furst (who

-would later win an Oscar) as New York from hell, the viewer realize that this is
+would later win an Oscar) as New York from hell - the viewer soon realizes that this is

 not the light hearted and bright world that Superman or Spider-Man occupy.